Grinnell Mutual: Business performance

-Grinnell Mutual is the 110th largest property-casualty insurance company in the U.S. Its products are available in 17 states.
-Grinnell Mutual is the largest direct reinsurer of farm mutual companies in North America.
-With its member mutuals, it has over $210 billion of total reinsured value.
+Grinnell Mutual is the 115th largest property-casualty insurance company in the U.S. (according to AM Best, as of July 2026).
+Its products are available in 17 states.
+Grinnell Mutual is also the largest direct reinsurer of farm mutual companies in North America and works with more than 1,700 local independent agencies and brokers in Illinois, Indiana, Iowa, Minnesota, Missouri, Nebraska, North Dakota, Ohio, Oklahoma, Pennsylvania, South Dakota, and Wisconsin.
+As of Dec.
+31, 2025, Grinnell Mutual had nearly $2 billion in total assets and over $1 billion in policyholder surplus.

+In 2024, Grinnell Mutual undertook a project to reorganize the company as a mutual insurance holding company (MIHC).
+The reorganization was approved Sept.
+18, 2024, by its members.
+On Oct.
+30, 2024, the Iowa Insurance Commissioner held a public hearing on the matter.
+No input was received and the Commissioner approved the MIHC on Nov.
+26, 2026.
+As of Jan.
+1, 2025, Grinnell Mutual became a mutual insurance holding company (MIHC), and its legal name changed to Grinnell Mutual Reinsurance, SI.

 The company has held an AM Best 'A' (Excellent) rating for financial strength since 1991.

+It has also received recognition as an Iowa Top Workplace every year since the award began in 2011, and a Top Workplace USA for five years running (as of 2026).

 History

 In 1909, the company was formed in Greenfield, Iowa as "Iowa Farmers Mutual Reinsurance Association" by John Evans to provide reinsurance for county mutuals in Iowa.
 In 1933, the company moved to Grinnell, Iowa, and changed its name to "Farmers Mutual Reinsurance Association".
 The name changed again in 1948 to "Farmers Mutual Reinsurance Company".
-The current legal name, "Grinnell Mutual Reinsurance Company," was adopted in 1963.
-The company adopted the “Grinnell Mutual” and “Grinnell Re" brands in 2017.
+In 1963, the company's name was changed to Grinnell Mutual Reinsurance Company.
+The current legal name, "Grinnell Mutual Reinsurance Company, SI" was adopted Jan.
+1, 2025, to reflect its reorganization to a mutual insurance holding company.

 In 2014, Grinnell Mutual was one of first six companies investing in the Global Insurance Accelerator, the first startup accelerator for insurtech.

-In response to the COVID-19 pandemic, Grinnell Mutual announced the Trust in Tomorrow Premium Payback.
-This was one of a series of actions in March–May 2020 to assist policyholders affected by the pandemic, including moratoriums on policy cancellations and other actions to help both auto and commercial policyholders through this unsettled time.

 Awards

-In addition to its 'A' rating from AM Best, Grinnell Mutual has been recognized as an Iowa Top Workplace since 2011.
+In addition to its 'A' rating from AM Best, Grinnell Mutual has been recognized as an Iowa Top Workplace since 2011, and as a Top Workplace USA for five years running (as of 2026).

-Gallup recognized Grinnell Mutual with its 2021 Gallup Exceptional Workplace Award.
+Grinnell Mutual has been a global top workplace, too, earning a Gallup Exceptional Workplace Award four times.
 The award recognizes the most engaged workplace cultures globally.

-Forbes ranked Grinnell Mutual the fifth best Iowa employer in their inaugural list of America's Best-in-State Employers.

-Firsthand (formerly Vault) has recognized Grinnell Mutual's co-op program as a Top 50 Internship since 2018.
-In 2020, Vault ranked Grinnell Mutual as the #2 best financial services internship, #3 best internship for real-life experience, and #4 best internship for overall career development.

-Ward Group has recognized Grinnell Mutual as a Top 50 Property and Casualty Performer since 2016.
-Ward Group screens property-casualty insurance companies for safety, consistency, and achieving superior performance on equity, assets, total revenue, growth in revenue, growth in surplus, and combined ratio over a five-year period.

-Valchoice named Grinnell Mutual a Best Car Insurance Company in six states: Minnesota, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin.
-Valchoice used data from state insurance commissioners, the National Association of Insurance Commissioners, AM Best Company, and S&P to determine their ratings.